David Cutcliffe: Duke University

 The 2014 season under Cutcliffe started off with four double-digit victories over Elon at home, Troy on the road, Kansas at home and Tulane at home.
 In week 5, they lost for the first time that season on the road against Miami, 10-22.
 In week 7, Duke upset #22 ranked opponent Georgia Tech in Bobby Dodd Stadium, 31-25, and beat Virginia the following week at home.
 By week 9, they had entered the AP Top 25 for the first time that season, coming in at #24.
 Duke won a double-overtime thriller on the road at Pittsburgh, 51-48, where wide receiver Jamison Crowder caught 9 passes for 165 yards and 2 touchdowns.
 Following a 27-10 victory over Syracuse in the Carrier Dome, Duke entered their week 11 matchup against Virginia Tech at home ranked #19 in the nation.
 After starting out with a 10-0 lead and eventually coming to a 16-7 lead late in the third quarter, Virginia Tech kicker Joey Slye made a 35 yard field goal in the final seconds of the third quarter to cut the lead down to 6 points.
 Virginia Tech would score a touchdown in the fourth quarter, and upset #19 Duke 17-16 on the road.
 North Carolina dominated the Blue Devils 45-20 the following week, and Duke fell out of the top 25.
 Duke lost the Sun Bowl against #15 Arizona State, and finished the season 9-4.

+In 2015, Cutcliffe's team started out 2-0 with blowout victories over Tulane and North Carolina Central.
+On September 26, 2015, Duke upset #20 Georgia Tech, 34-20.
+Duke began the 2015 season with a record of 6-1, and reached as high as #22 in the AP Top 25.
+Following these accomplishments, the Blue Devils lost four straight games, including a 35-point loss to North Carolina on the road.
+Cutcliffe's squad would finish 8-5 on the season, and defeat Indiana in the 2015 Pinstripe Bowl 44-41.
+This bowl marked Duke's first bowl victory in 54 years.
+Also, it was and it remains the highest scoring Pinstripe Bowl in the game's history.

+Duke was projected to finish near the bottom of its division in the ACC in 2016, being quarterbacked by-then redshirt freshman, former walk-on, and future first-round NFL Draft pick Daniel Jones.
+After starting the season with a 49-6 win over North Carolina Central, Duke would fall to 3-3, a record from which they would not improve.
+The only remaining game Duke would win during the 2016 season was an upset over its rival, no. 15-ranked North Carolina, by a score of 28-27.
+Cutcliffe's team would finish with a record of 4-8 overall and a 1-7 record in the ACC.